-In this paper I offer a fresh approach to moral judgment inspired by Plato’s proposal in the Theaetetusthat judgement is ‘speech spoken, not aloud to someone else, but silently to oneself.’
+In this paper I offer a fresh approach to moral judgment inspired by Plato’s proposal in the Theaetetus that judgement is ‘speech spoken, not aloud to someone else, but silently to oneself.’
 I begin with an overview of theories of public moral speech that assume a strong connection between speech and thought.
-Because this assumption faces opposition from traditional speech act theory, I offer an argument for a particular understanding of speech acts that is able to do justice to our silent uses of language.
+Because this assumption faces opposition from traditional speech act theories, I argue that recognizing the role of illocutionary conventions enables us to more adequately account for our silent uses of language.
 I close the paper by sketching the dialogic picture of moral thought that results.
-Ultimately, the core insights of this paper can be used by anyone with a theory of public moral speech who wishes to translate it into a theory of moral thought, and therefore serves as a general defense of that approach.
-It also serves as an important step forward for the more general program of using social speech to better understand thought.
+Ultimately, the core insights of this paper can be used by anyone with a theory of public moral speech who wishes to translate it into a theory of moral thought, and therefore serves as a defense of that approach.
+It also serves as step forward for the more general program of using social speech to better understand thought.

 (2017) Hybrid Speech Acts: A Theory of Normative Thought and Language That ‘Has It Both Ways’. in European Journal of Philosophy.